“Five Reasons to Forgive: Our Health Depends on it”

 Surely, there was more rat poison to consume!

 But something came over me.

 For the first time in my life, I decided to try something other than poison.
-These toxic tactics had only served to envenom me, exacerbating my anger, making my malice malignant.
+These toxic tactics had only served to envenom me, exacerbating my anger, making my malice malignant, adversely impacting my physical health and enhancing my depression and anxiety.
 They had boomeranged!

 Even though my stomach still stung and my throat tightened from its stronghold, I closed my eyes, took a deep breath and began typing the following words (or something similar) in response to this alarming Facebook pic, underneath the newlywed bride and groom:

 “Wow!
 Congratulations!
 What a handsome couple.
 Cara, you are so beautiful and Trey, I’ve never seen you look any happier.
 What a wonderful day to celebrate.
 Cara, I have heard nothing but wonderful things about you.
 You and Trey are each very blessed to have each other.
 Best best wishes and congratulations again (insert happy emojis).

 Is it necessary that I inform you that “Cara” is not her real name?
 It’s Caron.
 Just kidding!

 As soon as I wrote those words and posted them, floodgates of those locked, festering, toxic emotions crept up and emancipated themselves through my tear ducts.
 My body convulsed as these rivers of pain flowed through me.
 The poison was being released!
 I cried.
 I went to a friend’s house, who had a glass of Cabernet waiting for me, and I cried some more.
 Then, I felt release…love…beauty…pain.
 I began to experience something I had not felt for years…